maverick1811/Data-Analytics-for-Mobile-App-Stores/README.md

+Hi, this is my first python project, so I did it mainly to practice and master the fundamentals of python.
+Here the dataset used is the Google Play Store data from a few years ago.

 This project is based on the guided project of the course "Python for Data Science: Fundamentals" on dataquest.io.

-This is my first python project, so I'm doing it mainly to practice and master the fundamentals of python.
-Here the dataset used is the Google Play Store data from a few years ago.

 The aim of the projects are:
 * To open, read and handle datasets